-I will be presenting on my research on rumors, fear, and postwar Germany at this year’s German Studies Association meeting in Portland, Oregon.
+I presented on my research on rumors, fear, and postwar Germany at this year’s German Studies Association meeting in Portland, Oregon in 2019.
 In 2018, I presented my work on the rumor culture in postwar Germany at two conferences, the Germans Studies Association in Pittsburgh, PA in late September and Lessons and Legacies in St Louis in November.

 - Recent Publications

 “Postwar Food Rumors: Security, Victimhood, and Fear,” in Food, Culture, and Identity in Germany’s Century of War, Heather Benbow and Heather Perry (eds.), Palgrave Macmillan, December, 2019: 177-200.